Classical Guitar, an incredible instrument

 The rest stroke is usually easier for beginner guitarists to achieve, so it can be tempting to use the rest stroke to start off with.
-In my experience it can be a hard to free stroke once rest stroke has been instilled first and it can make the student form a bad right hand position.
+In my experience it can be a hard to learn free stroke once rest stroke has been instilled first and it can make the student form a bad right-hand position.

 Janet and her family came to visit me in New York, and then decided to go ice skating at Rockerfeller Center… big mistake.

 Four wrist fractures later, Janet had her left wrist in a cast for about six weeks.
 Janet is a professional musician and she has been playing guitar for over forty years.
 However, when the cast came off she had lost the strength and flexibility in her muscles, ligaments, and tendons.
 Surprisingly after the cast came off she could not even play a G Major chord in first position.
 She had to develop her strength and flexibility all over again.

 So, you will have to be patient like Janet as your hands develop these attributes.
 With time and perseverance you will find that your fingers start “behaving” and the small movements on the guitar become more familiar.